sidarth16/cairo-mutate/README.md

 This is still an MVP, so a few limits are intentional:

 - mutations are string-based, not AST-based
-- `OP-REL` is intentionally postponed for now because it is noisy without AST-aware matching
 - the tool focuses on `src/` files
 - the current engine is tuned for practicality and clarity, not full Cairo syntax coverage